germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## INIT

-Given a list of DMLS participants, initialize an DMLS context by (1) creating an MLS group, (2) adding all other participants (generating a set of Welcome messages and a GroupInfo message).
-It is the responsibility of a DMLS implementation to define the DiMembers and the mechanism of generating the individual Send Groups.
+Given a list of DMLS participants, DMembers, initialize an DMLS context by (1) creating an MLS group, (2) adding all other DMemebers (generating a set of Welcome messages and a GroupInfo message).
+It is the responsibility of a DMLS implementation to define the DMembers and the mechanism of generating the individual Send Groups.
 Two possible approaches are described below.

 ### Over the wire definition

-For example, $U$ can be defined over the wire by inferring it from a newly created Send Group.
+For example, the DGroup can be defined over the wire by inferring it from a newly created Send Group.

-Assume Alice has keypackages for some other DiMembers $M_i$
+Assume Alice has keypackages for some other DMembers $M_i$

-Alice can construct a DMLS group
+Alice can construct a DGroup
    * with a randomly generated groupId
-   * constructing a Commit adding all other DiMembers $M_i$
+   * constructing a Commit adding all other DMembers $M_i$

 Alice can distribute the Welcome message with an Application Message that indicates
    * this is a Send Group for Alice
-   * that defines the aet of DiMembers $U$ as the members of this group
+   * that defines the set of DMembers as the members of this group
-   * with DiMember identifier equal to the groupId for Alice's Send Group
+   * with DMember identifier equal to the groupId for Alice's Send Group
    * and defines a common export key length

 ### Application-directed definition

-$U$ can also be defined by the application layer, which provides each member:
+The DGroup set of DMembers can also be defined by the application layer, which provides each member:
-* keypackages for all other DiMembers in $U$
+* keypackages for all other DMembers
-* a random DiMember set identifier for the DMLS group
+* a random set identifier for the DGroup
 * common export key length

 Keypackages can be reusable, e.g., marked as last-resort.
 Keypackages can also be single-use if the application layer retrieves at least $N-1$ (where $|U|=N$) unique keypackages from each member.

-Alice can construct her view of a DMLS group:
+Alice can construct her Send Group:
 * by creating an MLS group with randomly generated groupId
-* and then constructing a Commit and Welcome message adding all other DiMembers in $U$
+* and then constructing a Commit and Welcome message adding all other DMembers

 With this approach, an additional message is not required as common configuration items are provided by the application layer.

 ## UPDATE

-A member Alice of $U$ can introduce new key material to the DiMember set $U$ by authoring a full or empty Commit in Alice's own Send Group, which provides PCS with regard to the committer.
+A member Alice of DGroup can introduce new key material to other DMembers by authoring a full or empty Commit in Alice's own Send Group, which provides PCS with regard to the committer.